-This spring will be my 3rd year growing asparagus in Alberta in my backyard raised bed garden.
-I am anxiously anticipating being able to harvest it for the first time.
+This spring will be my 3rd year growing asparagus in Alberta, Canada in my backyard raised bed garden.
+I am anxiously anticipating being able to harvest asparagus for the first time this year.
 I am growing asparagus both from seed and from crowns.
 I tried a few crowns in the ground and a few in a raised bed.
 Both seem to be doing very well.

 Asparagus Growing Time